 - Be prepared to answer why you're interested in the job (not "my mom told me.")

-This four-day academy, held on the Springfield College campus, will provide students with a forum to become a catalyst for social, political, and environmental change in their communities.
+Our high school and middle school academies will be held on the Springfield College campus and will provide students with a forum to become a catalyst for social, political, health, and environmental change in their communities.

-The academy seeks to bring to campus socially conscious high school students to engage in dialogues on equality, access, and equity.
+The academy seeks to bring to campus socially conscious middle and high school students to engage in dialogues on equality, access, and equity.

 A limited number of partial scholarships are available to support the enrollment of qualified applicants.